o2r-project/api/docs/compendium/download.md

 # Download compendium

-Download the complete compendium as an archive.
+Download compendium files as an archive.

+!!!
+Warning
+    This download feature does _not_ provide access to complete and valid ERCs, because it does not comprise an update of the BagIt bag.

+    To download an ERC, create a [shipment](../shipment.md) with the appropriate recipient.

 Supported formats are as follows:

 - `zip`
 - `tar`